term-world/traffic-circle-solution/README.md

 * If the light was 🟢, it becomes 🟡
 * If the light was 🟡, it becomes 🔴

+** This light uses `turn` and `hold`, these variables are both `Boolean` values

 #### `west`

-Another, simpler, timed light in which green and red last for `5` seconds
+Another, simpler, timed light in which green and red last for `5` seconds.
+Here, the timing is also handled for you -- all you need to do is string the logic together.

 * If the light was 🟡, it becomes 🔴
 * After holding for `5` seconds, a 🔴 becomes a 🟢
 * After holding for `5` seconds, a 🟢 becomes a 🔴

-Here, the timing is also handled for you -- all you need to do is string the logic together.
+** This light uses `timeout`, this is a `Boolean` value

+#### `north-west`

+A full crosswalk light system in which the light slowly becomes red after a crosswalk signal has been activated

+* If the crosswalk signal is ❌ and the light is 🟢, the crosswalk becomes ✔️
+* If the crosswalk signal is ✔️ and the light is 🟢, the light becomes 🟡
+* If the crosswalk signal is ✔️ and the light is 🟡, the light becomes 🔴
+* If the crosswalk signal is ✔️ and the light is 🔴, the light becomes 🔴 and the crosswalk signal becomes ❌

+** this light uses `crosswalk` with the symbols ✔️❌

+#### `north-east`

+A duel-direction light system that detects which way traffic is coming from and switches the lights accordingly.

+* if there is traffic coming from one direction that does not have a 🟢, then switch the lights so that the 🟢 that does not have traffic switches to 🟡.
+Then the light that has traffic should switch to 🟢 and the one that does not should switch to 🔴.
+  * One light will always end up 🟢 so that there will always be a 🟢 and 🔴.

+** this light uses `northlight` and `eastlight` with the 🟢🟡🔴 signals, and `northtraffic` and `easttraffic` with the ✔️❌ signals

 ### The `Car.py` and `Bus.py`